vishalcloudyuga/dcos-docs/1.9/usage/storage/external-storage.md

 ### Implicit Volumes

-The default implicit volume size is 16 GB.
+The default implicit volume size is 16 GiB.
 If you are using the Mesos containerizer, you can modify this default for a particular volume by setting `volumes[x].external.size`.
 You cannot modify this default for a particular volume if you are using the Docker containerizer.
 For both the Mesos and Docker containerizers, however, you can modify the default size for all implicit volumes by [modifying the REX-Ray configuration][4].

 ## Potential Pitfalls